Trivivium/devops-2k20/postmortem.md

 In the security audit, we tried to follow OWASP guidelines for developing a secure application [Application Security Verification Standard](https://owasp-aasvs.readthedocs.io/en/latest/)
 One of the points is to [Verify that secrets, API keys, and passwords are not included in the source code, or online source code repositories](https://owasp-aasvs.readthedocs.io/en/latest/requirement-2.29.html)
-We realized that we are storing the admin password to the database in our docker-compose file.
+We realized that we are storing several passwords in our source code.
+The admin password to the database can be found in both  our docker-compose file, as well as our sourcecode.
+Additionally passwords to our admin user is visible in the sourcecode, as well as passwords to our logging tools.
-It is not optimal unless you can change the password in our system which you cannot.
+This would in theory be acceptable if these can be changed in deployment, and regarding the admin user password, if it is possible to change via the user interface.
+This, however, is not the case.
 That is a huge security flaw and must be solved.

-The solution to this would be to change the password and make the password an environmental constant instead.
+The solution to this would be to implement a change-password functionality as well as store all external authorization credentials via environmental contants.

 Next is the penetration test in which we have divided into several steps.